Media vita in morte sumus: English

 The Latin phrase was translated by Archbishop of Canterbury Thomas Cranmer, whose English-language version became part of the burial service in the Book of Common Prayer.
 Cranmer's contemporary and fellow Anglican bishop Miles Coverdale wrote a poetic rendering of Luther's "Mytten wir ym leben synd", beginning "In the myddest of our lyvynge."
 Catherine Winkworth made another English version of "Mytten wir ym leben synd" in her Lyra Germanica: Hymns for the Sundays and Chief Festivals of the Christian Year, beginning "In the midst of life, behold."

 Music

 The Book of Common Prayer text of "In the midst of life we are in death" has been set to music in the Booke of Common praier noted (1550) by John Merbecke and in Music for the Funeral of Queen Mary by Henry Purcell.
 A well-known adaptation is the 1550s choral work Media vita in morte sumus by John Sheppard.
 The text also comprises the first half of a 1573 motet by Orlande de Lassus.

+The passage is also included in the verse of the “Agnus Dei” movement of John Rutter’s Requiem.

-In popular music, the phrase "In the midst of life we are in death et cetera" is repeated in The Smiths' 1986 single "Sweet and Tender Hooligan".
+In popular music, the phrase "In the midst of life we are in 'debt' et cetera" is repeated in The Smiths' 1986 single "Sweet and Tender Hooligan".

+Videogames

+The main menu music from the game Manor Lords is titled after the chant and uses its first three lines.

+The videogame Postal features the chant in its final level, the Elementary School, as its theme.
+It omits the last line, amarae morti ne tradas nos.